mlabuda2/nf-tower-docs/docs/launch/launchpad.md

 ## Adding a New Pipeline

-Adding a pipeline to the workspace launchpad is similar to the [Launch](../launch/launch.md) except instead of launching the pipeline it gets added to the list of pipelines with the pre-saved values of fields such as the pipeline parameters and the revision number.
+Adding a pipeline to the workspace launchpad is similar to the [Launch](../launch/launch.md) except, instead of launching the pipeline, it gets added to the list of pipelines with the pre-saved values of fields, such as the pipeline parameters and the revision number.

 !!! tip
-    To create your own customized Nextflow Schema for your pipleine, see the examples of from increasing number of `nf-core` workflows that have adopted this for example [eager](https://github.com/nf-core/eager/blob/2.3.3/nextflow_schema.json) and [rnaseq](https://github.com/nf-core/rnaseq/blob/3.0/nextflow_schema.json).
+    To create your own customized Nextflow Schema for your pipeline, see the examples from the increasing number of `nf-core` workflows that have adopted this.  [nf-core/eager](https://github.com/nf-core/eager/blob/2.3.3/nextflow_schema.json) and [nf-core/rnaseq](https://github.com/nf-core/rnaseq/blob/3.0/nextflow_schema.json) are excellent examples.